Umuzi-org/ACN-syllabus/content/topics/messaging/umuzi-recruit-user-journey/_index.md

 ### 4. Contract signing

-Once all the criteria have been met we can official accept those that made it into our program.
+Once all the criteria have been met we can official accept those that made it into our programme.
 Those people will be offered contracts with us and will be referred to as "learners".
 Here are a few details:

 - you will technically be an employee, your job will be to grow your skills.
 You will be expected to follow staff members instructions and to behave professionally
 - You will get paid during your learnership.
 Umuzi is committed to pay you every month while you are with us.
 Yes, that's right!
 We'll pay YOU to study with us.
 Usually people pay good money to have access to this kind of high quality education.

 Once you've signed your contract, you'll be an Umuzi learner.

-There are different kinds of learners on different programs with different requirements.
+There are different kinds of learners on different programmes with different requirements.
 So what happens next is different for different people.

 ### 5. Level-up your foundational skills